 Marc Robertz-Schwartz, TEL 1989

-President and founder of Hometown Health TV / Red Apples Media, Leesburg
+President and Founder, Red Apples Media, Leesburg

 Marc Robertz-Schwartz, a 1989 graduate of the College, spent the first 20 years of his career working for affiliate and O&O TV stations “from Maine to Miami.”
 During that time, Robertz and his creative teams accumulated more than a dozen industry awards, oversaw a three-way affiliation switch for Baltimore’s WMAR, a 50th Anniversary and new facility for WTVJ in Miami and achieved countless promotions, programming, marketing, sales and news accomplishments.